Bezzera BB005 Coffee Grinder

 Beans can better preserve from oxidation when it is bean form.
 In powdered form, the surface area will increase exponentially which hasten oxidation.

-This is an on-demand grinder, meaning the beans will be ground and immediately dosed into the portafilter for immediate use only when it’s activated.
+This is an on-demand coffee grinder, meaning the beans will be ground and immediately dosed into the portafilter for immediate use only when it’s activated.

 To activate, hit the button conveniently located under the outlet chute while you are placing the portafilter.